-The Project specification provides a narrative summary of the Project Results Framework, which must be attached as an appendix (see Appendix 1: Budget Support Results Framework template)
+The Project specification provides a narrative summary of the Project Results Framework, which must be attached as an annex (see Annex 1: GBS Results Framework template).
+Describe the proposed project including background information that led to the formulation of the action.
+This should include:

-Provide the following: